DinoHub-SubT/dsta_deploy/docs/install-workspaces.md

 ## Tutorial: Install The Submodules

-**Please follow this tutorial**: If you have a new clone of the deploy repository.

 When the user clones the deploy repository, the submodules will not be cloned by default.
+Therefore, the user must manually clone the submodules.

 - The user decides which *group of submodules* to clone.

-- Submodules are organized into groups of algorithm, computer or robot type.
+- Submodules are grouped by algorithm, computer or robot type.

 ## Required submodules